dpc10ster/RJafrocBook/docs/04-ratings-paradigm.md

 \hline
   & $r = 5$ & $r = 4$ & $r = 3$ & $r = 2$ & $r = 1$\\
 \hline
-non-diseased & 30 & 19 & 8 & 2 & 1\\
+non-diseased & 1 & 2 & 8 & 19 & 30\\
 \hline
-diseased & 5 & 6 & 5 & 12 & 22\\
+diseased & 22 & 12 & 5 & 6 & 5\\
 \hline
 \end{tabular}
 \end{table}

+In this table:

 * $r = 5$ means "rating equal to 5"
 * $r = 4$ means "rating equal to 4"
 * Etc.

-In this example, there are $K_1 = 60$ non-diseased cases and $K_2 = 50$ diseased cases.
-Of the 60 non-diseased cases 30 were assigned the "1" rating, 19 were assigned the "2" rating, eight the "3" rating, two the "4" rating and one received the "5" rating.
+There are $K_1 = 60$ non-diseased cases and $K_2 = 50$ diseased cases.
+Of the 60 non-diseased cases, one received the "5" rating, two the "4" rating, eight the "3" rating, 19 the "2" rating and 30 were assigned the "1" rating.
 The distribution of counts is tilted towards the "1" rating end, but there is some spread and one actually non-diseased case appeared definitely diseased to the observer.
 In contrast, the distribution of the diseased cases is tilted towards the "5" rating end.
 Of the 50 diseased cases, 22 received the "5" rating, 12 the "4" rating, five the "3" rating, six the "2" rating and five the "1" rating.
+A little thought should convince you that the observed tilting of the counts, towards the "1" end for actually non-diseased cases, and towards the "5" end for actually diseased cases, is reasonable.

 The spread appears to be more pronounced for the diseased cases, e.g., five of the 50 cases appeared to be definitely non-diseased to the observer.
-A little thought should convince you that the observed tilting of the counts, towards the "1" end for actually non-diseased cases, and towards the "5" end for actually diseased cases, is reasonable.
 However, one should be forewarned not to jump to conclusions about the spread of the data being larger for diseased than for non-diseased cases.
-While it turns out to be true, the ratings are merely ordered labels, and modeling is required, to be described in (TBA) Chapter 06, that uses only the ordering information implicit in the labels, not the actual values, to reach quantitative conclusions.
+While it turns out to be true as will be shown later, the **ratings are merely ordered labels**, and modeling is required, to be described in Chapter \@ref(BinMod), that uses only the *ordering information* implicit in the labels, not the *actual values*, to reach quantitative conclusions.

 ## Operating points from counts table
+Table \@ref(tab:ratingsParadigmTable2) illustrates how ROC operating points are calculated from the cell counts.
+In this table:

+* $r\geq 5$ means "counting ratings greater than or equal to 5"
+* $r\geq 4$ means "counting ratings greater than or equal to 4"
+* Etc.

 \begin{table}

 \caption{(\#tab:ratingsParadigmTable2)Computation of operating points from cell counts.}